Noise Levels in Cameron Park, Billings, MT | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,229 Cameron Park residents, or 34.2%, live above that level.
 By land area, 38.6% of Cameron Park is above 55 dBA.

 Average noise levels for Cameron Park residents, grouped by direction from the center of Cameron Park.
-Northern Cameron Park carries the highest population-weighted average; Western Cameron Park carries the lowest.
-Just 35% of residents in Western Cameron Park live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Northern Cameron Park.
+The highest population-weighted average is in northwestern Cameron Park; the lowest is in southwestern Cameron Park, where just 36% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 54.4 dBA · Moderate-loud